-If you need to contact Perforce Support to analyze an issue with the SDP on UNIX/Linux, you can use the sdp\health\check.sh script.
-This script is not included in the SDP, as it can be used with any and all versions of the UNIX/Linux SDP dating back to its origins 2007.
-This script is acquired with the procedure below.
+If you need to contact Perforce Support to analyze an issue with the SDP on UNIX/Linux, you can use the /p4/common/bin/sdp\health\check.sh script.
+This script is included with the SDP (starting with SDP 2023.1 Patch 3).
+If your installation does not have this script, it can be downloaded separately.
+Every version of the sdp\health\check.sh script can be used any and all versions of the UNIX/Linux SDP dating back to 2007, so you don't need to be concerned with version compatibility.